HyperWinX/HyperCPU/README.md

 </p>

 >[!IMPORTANT]
 > HyperCPU is almost ready for use!
-Wait for 1.0 release to try it out or build the project yourself, test and report found issues.
+Wait for 1.0 release to try it out or build the project yourself, test it and report issues.

 <img alt="HyperCPU screenshot" src="images/screenshot.png">